oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 ### Student Launch
 3/15/2017

-Isn't this making "false statements" to an agency of the federal government?
+Isn't this making false statements to an agency of the federal government?
 * "Joshua with Unmanned Propulsion has helped us a great deal with mentoring & video chat and funding all our supplies."
 [Subject: Re: **IMPORTANT DOCUMENT REQUEST**FW: STUDENT LAUNCH IMPORTANT INFORMATION](https://oakstreetfalls.github.io/Evidence/Email/UMP/Mentor/messages/20170315-Re___IMPORTANT%20DOCUMENT%20REQUEST__FW_%20STUDENT%20LAUNCH%20IMPORTANT%20INFORMATION-12.html)

 ### Apparel
 4/5/2017

 Why would someone be reaching out to Mrs. Gentry regarding shirts purchased by Joshua Moreno of Un Manned Propulsion?
+How involved was Mrs. Gentry?
 * "I'm trying to get hold of Joshua"
 [Subject: Re: Invoice from Embroidery Creations](https://oakstreetfalls.github.io/Evidence/Email/UMP/Shirts/messages/20170405-Re_Invoice%20from%20Embroidery%20Creations-3.html)

 ### Watcher Drone

+Why is Christina using ETA's 3-D printers to print drone pieces for Joshua before the drone PO was created?
+[Drone PO]
+[Drone parts email]

 5/31/2017

-Why are the drone parts missing in May when they were paid for nearly six months prior?
+Why are the drone parts missing when they were paid for nearly six months prior?
+Have these drones ever flown?
+Is this a complete loss?
 * "They are asking me for the drone parts.
 Camera etc.."
 [Subject: Drone](https://oakstreetfalls.github.io/Evidence/Email/UMP/Watcher%20Drone/messages/20170531-Drone-15.html)
 * "UN MANNED PROPULSION CORP      $3,690.00